 Finding the best cheap phones under $300 can require a lot of searching before you uncover a handset that's up to snuff.
 Yes, phone makers produce all sorts of devices that cost just a couple hundred bucks — but there aren't that many that are worth your time.

 Still, search long enough and your patience will be rewarded.
 The pickings are slim for devices that cost $300 or less, but we've found a handful that excel in a few key areas so long as you're willing to compromise on other features.

-As you can see from our picks for the best cheap phones under $300, you can only get Android for $300 or less.
+As you can see from our picks for the best cheap phones under $300, you can only get Android devices in the price range.
 You could probably pick up a used iPhone under $300 elsewhere, but the cheapest new iPhone that Apple sells is the $429 iPhone SE (2022).
-If you want a brand new phone when looking for the best cheap phone under $300, Android it is.

 And as you might expect, phones this cheap have to cut corners.
 Some have serious drawbacks, such a poor performance or lackluster cameras.
-We included phones that scored at least three out of five stars in their reviews (which does not include new releases like the OnePlus Nord N300 or Moto G Play (2023) don't make the cut.
+We included phones that scored at least three out of five stars in their reviews, which means that phones like the OnePlus Nord N300 or Moto G Play (2023) don't make the cut.

 Best cheap phones under $300 right now

 Why you can trust Tom's Guide?
 Our writers and editors spend hours analyzing and reviewing products, services, and apps to help find what's best for you.
 Find out more about how we test, analyze, and rate.

 The OnePlus Nord N20 is a beautiful phone with a great price-to-performance ratio.
 It sports a great 6.4-inch AMOLED display with rich colors and deep blacks.
 The Snapdragon 695 is a reasonably fast little chip, making the Nord N20 the most powerful phone on this list.